peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 #### Experimental Design and Procedure

-The study employed a 2 x 6 factorial design, as detailed in Table 2.
+The study employed a 2 x 3 x 3 factorial design, as detailed in Table 2.
 The end-to-end research workflow, from generating data for individual experimental conditions to compiling the final study analysis, is illustrated in Figure 2.

 {{grouped_figure:docs/diagrams/flow_research_workflow.mmd | scale=2.5 | width=70% | caption=Figure 2: The end-to-end research workflow, showing the generation of individual experiments and their final compilation into a study.}}